RamiB1234/sensor-reading-backend/README.md

 # Sensor Reading Backend

 ## Introduction
 In this project, random sensor readings are generated every 20 seconds and saved to a localDB.
-There is an avilable `GET` http endopoint that provides the readings that were generated since the previous request.
+There is an avilable `GET` http endpoint that provides the readings that were generated since the previous request.
 The previous request timestamp is stored in a static variable.

 ## Tech Details
 - Project is written in `ASP.NET MVC Core 2` framework.
 Where I applied `MVC Pattern`.
 There is no view component since it's an API project.